-Sarah Baeckler Davis is a primatologist, a non-practicing attorney, a nonprofit professional, and a bridge builder.
+Sarah Baeckler Davis, executive director of the Humane Society of Naples, is also a primatologist, a non-practicing attorney, a nonprofit professional, and a bridge builder.
 She has worked with and for chimpanzees since 1997, when she first met Washoe, a chimpanzee famous for her use of American Sign Language.
 Sarah has a graduate degree in primatology from Central Washington University and a juris doctor from Lewis and Clark Law School.
 She was executive director at Chimpanzee Sanctuary Northwest for its first five years and, in 2010, she co-founded the North American Primate Sanctuary Alliance, an organization devoted to professionalizing the non-human primate sanctuary field and improving the overall care of non-human primates in captivity.
 In 2014 she founded Project Chimps, and formed a partnership with the New Iberia Research Center to retire all 220 of their former research chimpanzees.

 © 2018.
 Animal Law Conference.